What is God Mode and How to Enable in Windows

 In Windows, there’s a God Mode too introduced in Windows Vista, but it won’t make you or your computer indestructible or anything like that.
 Not even close.

-What is God Mode?
+What is Windows God Mode?

 The real name of the feature is Windows Master Control Panel and it’s a folder containing shortcuts to all important Windows settings.